This Balsamic Marinated Tri-Tip roast is perfect on the BBQ. It needs at least 12 hours and up to 3 days of marinating time for maximum flavor.

-There was a time when a tri-tip was an unknown cut of meat.
+There was a time when tri-tip was an unknown cut of meat.
 You couldn't find it anywhere.
 Now, it's much more common and can be found in most, but not all parts of the country.
-If you can't find it where you live, you could substitute a London broil or flank steak.
-If using flank, I wouldn't marinate it for more than overnight.
+If you can't find tri-tip where you live, you could substitute a London broil or flank steak.
+If you have to use flank steak, I wouldn't marinate it for more than overnight.
 And of course, the cooking time will need to be adjusted.
 For the London broil and the tri-tip, both can be marinated for up to 3 days, but be sure to give it at least 12 hours so the flavors can penetrate deep into the meat.

 When cooking meat, it's best to bring the meat to room temperature before cooking it.
 This means taking it out of the refrigerator at least an hour before cooking ensuring the center and outside cook at the same time.